cbrauckmuller/helium/README.md

 ## Basic form markup

-Forms in Helium are split into `field-group` elements which consist of a `field-label` and its accompanying `fields`, plus any help or error text that may appear based on validation.
+Forms in Helium are split into `field-group` elements which consist of a `field-label` and its accompanying `fields`, plus any help or error text that may appear based on validation (more on that later).

 	<form>
 		<div class="field-group">